ymunemasa/data-tutorials/tutorials/hortonworks/analyze-server-log-data/tutorial.md

 tutorial-series: Real-World End to End Examples
 tutorial-version: hdp-2.4.0
 intro-page: true
-components: [ flume, ambari ]
+components: [ nifi, ambari ]
 ---

-## Refine and Visualize Server Log Data
+# Refine and Visualize Server Log Data

 Security breaches happen.
 And when they do, your server logs may be your best line of defense.
 Hadoop takes server-log analysis to the next level by speeding and improving security forensics and providing a low cost platform to show compliance.